Meta-States & the Cognitive Triad

 The ‘cooler’ vMEMES tend to attribute success to external factors and failure to internal while the ‘warmer’ vMEMES work the opposite way around.
 In other words, ‘cooler’ vMEMES tend to produce an external locus of control (situational) while ‘warmer’ ones tend to produce an internal one (dispositional).

 For example, RED will attribute success to its own efforts and blame others for its failures.
-BLUE, on the other hand, will blame itself (the selfplex) – eg: for not conforming or obeying – when things go wrong and attribute success to external factors – eg: there being norms and rules to conform to and obey.
+BLUE, on the other hand, will blame itself, leading to guilt and depressive thoughts dominating the selfplex) – eg: for not conforming or obeying – when things go wrong and attribute success to external factors – eg: there being norms and rules to conform to and obey.

 So whether we meta-state in an unhealthy or an enabling manner will be influenced by the attributional style of the vMEME most dominant in our thinking.
 Of course, vMEMES inevitably skew our perception of reality in the creation of meta-states and bias the way we attribute. and this can lead to attribution biases.

 There is some evidence in the work of Julian B Rotter (1966) on locus of control that attributional style has an innate temperamental element to it: some people attribute one way or the other throughout life, regardless of circumstance.
 Interestingly the work of Rotter’s contemporaries Jerry Phares, Elaine Ritchie & William Davis (1968) suggests that people with a Melancholic disposition are much more likely to meta-state negatively about themselves.